jovandeginste/onewire-wireless-network/processing/README.md

 Steps needed:

-1. complete the mapping.yaml
+1. complete the config.yaml

+   An example is included

+   Basically you need to configure the receiver, the collector and map the names.
+The receiver receives data from the serial (USB), the collector is the part that actually stores the data, and the mapping converts the ids to 'human' names.

+   1. receiver

+      This is basically the configuration for the serial port.
+The given example is probably sufficient, you might want to doublecheck the USB port number.

+   2. collector

+      For the time being, this is highly oriented to graphite.
+This is the configuration as is passed to the initializer of the graphite API gem (https://github.com/kontera-technologies/graphite-api).
+      It's fairly straight forward.

+   3. mapping

-   An example is included, but basically you need to map any unique hex id to a graphite (sub)path
+      Here you map any the unique hex id to a graphite (sub)path.

-   The unit will send a heartbeat every cycle, which will have '0000XX0000000001' as id (XX is it's unique id programmed via the firmware)
+      The unit will send a heartbeat every cycle, which will have '0000XX0000000001' as id (XX is it's unique id programmed via the firmware).

-   Every OneWire sensor will be transmitted over via the OneWire unique id; for DS18B20 temperature sensors, the id starts with '28'.
+      Every OneWire sensor will be transmitted over via the OneWire unique id; eg. for DS18B20 temperature sensors, the id starts with '28'.

-   The data should sent over as is to minimize power consumption on the sensors, and is processed by the ruby script here.
+      The data should be sent over as is to minimize power consumption on the sensors, and is processed by the ruby script here.

 2. install the ruby dependencies - either or not using rvm